-Indian cricket fans heaved a sigh of relief today after ODI vice-captain Shreyas Iyer was discharged from the hospital on Saturday (November 1).
-His recovery has been steady but Iyer will continue to stay in Sydney for a few more days, the BCCI said in a statement.
+The Indian cricket has received a huge boost regarding Shreyas Iyer as the ODI vice-captain has been discharged from the hospital on Saturday (November 1).
+His progress of recovery has been steady and for the time being, Iyer will continue to stay in Sydney for a few more days.

+The Board of Control for Cricket in India released an official statement to announce Iyer's latest development.
 Iyer, who suffered a lower rib injury while fielding during the second ODI against Australia, had subsequently developed internal bleeding.
 As his health declined, the Mumbai batter had to be moved to the ICU temporarily.
+However, with prompt and efficient treatment, Iyer is on the road to recovery.

 "Shreyas Iyer sustained a blunt injury to his abdomen while fielding during the third ODI against Australia on 25th October 2025, resulting in a laceration of his spleen with internal bleeding," read BCCI's latest statement released by secretary Devajit Saikia.